wenbinlu/readarXiv/README.md

 There are four steps:

-(1) First, one must change the directory infor in "dir_info.py" to wherever the user wants the data to be saved.
+(1) one must change the 'datadir' variable in "dir_info.py" to wherever the data will be saved.
 You also need an API key from openAI, which should be placed in your .zshrc (or .bashrc) file in the following form:

 export OPENAI_API_KEY="..."

-(2) Then, run "python pull_abstracts.py", which will pull all the abstracts from the "arXiv/astro-ph/new" website.
+(2) run "python pull_abstracts.py", which will pull all the abstracts from the "arXiv/astro-ph/new" website (one can change the website into a different one).

-(3) Then, run "python makeaudio.py", which converts all the abstract files ('.txt') into audio files ('.mp3').
-Each file takes about 1 minute, unfortunately.
+(3) run "python makeaudio.py", which converts all the abstract files ('.txt') into audio files ('.mp3').
+Each file takes about 1 minute to process, mostly because the openAI client takes a while to respond to each request.
+However, if you have multiple cores (as specified by 'Ncpu'), this process can speed up linearly with the number of logical cores.

 (4) Finally, run "python run_playaudio.py", which will play the .mp3 files one by one.
 For each .mp3 file, the user has 30 seconds (an adjustable parameter in 'playaudio.py') to decide whether to save the arxiv-ID for this file.
-Alternatively, one can download the .mp3 files into a smart phone or something with a audio player.
+Alternatively, one can download the .mp3 files into a smartphone or something else with an audio player.

 Enjoy!